FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

    }

-All types of properties are covered, for example integers, strings, file references or relations to other domain models.
+All types of properties are covered, for example integers, strings, file references or relations to other domain objects.

 .. _covered-controller-actions: